Business, Social and Behavioral Science, and Professional/Public Service Division

 Anthropology provides students with an understanding of both the commonalities and the diversity of human experiences.
 Physical anthropology focuses on human evolution and our relationship with the environment.
 Cultural anthropology focuses on archeological research, the development of languages and the study of cultures around the world.

-Students interested in a degree in Anthropology can begin their educational goals by pursuing the Associate of Arts (AA) degree in Liberal Arts and Science: Humanities and Social Science.
+Students interested in a degree in Anthropology can begin their educational goals by pursuing the Associate of Arts (AA) degree in.

 Meet our Faculty